AlexParamonov/processor/README.md

 Installation
 ------------
-Add this line to your application's Gemfile:
+If on Rails, add this line to your application's Gemfile:
 ``` ruby
 gem 'processor'
 ```